Eiara/simplest-webapp/README.md

 # simplest-webapp
-The simplest possible Python webapp I could make, using Bottle and Begins to handle webserving and arg parsing.
+The simplest possible Python webapp.

+Uses pure Python at the most basic, more advanced versions include Bottle and more complex arg parsing tools.